18F/api-standards/README.md

 This document is meant to provide a mix of:

-* **High level design guidance** that individual APIs will interpret to meet their needs.
+* **High level design guidance** that individual APIs interpret to meet their needs.
 * **Low level web practices** that most modern HTTP APIs use.

 ### Design for common use cases